Adopted Patrick Noordoven was searching for his real parents in Brazil and did an astonishing discovery

 He could have already finished his studies.
 Have a job, or maybe even a family of his own.
 Instead the illegally adopted Patrick Noordoven (34) hooks up in the Brazil Baby Affair since almost fifteen years.
 He can still hardly believe which staggering facts he discovered about his origin.

 Since 2001 the Brazilian Dutchman Patrick Noordoven travels through half of South America searching for his biological parents.
-To the frustration of his biological parents, who rather see him getting a career.
+To the frustration of his adoptive parents, who rather see him getting a career.
 But he can only find rest when the last stone is unturned in the big fraudulent adoption affair of the 80s.
 Newspapers are full of it thirty years ago.
 Childless Dutch appear on large scale to get around the long waiting lists for adoption by feign pregnancy and get into an airplane to Brazil with a pillow under their dress.
 In Brazil they get a baby from the intermediaries, which the couples subsequently register as their biological child with the aid of false documents Because there are frequent images on television in those days of children homes with crying infants in rusty little beds, nobody sees any harm in this.

 But behind the scenes it turns out to be a business.
 Traffickers receive between 10’000 and 30’000 dollar for a baby, depending on the color of the skin.
 Brazil ‘exports’ in the 80s an estimated 400 children per month.